kocatepedogu/quick-symbolic-regression/README.md

 Documentation of QuickSR can be found at [quick-symbolic-regression-docs.readthedocs.io](https://quick-symbolic-regression-docs.readthedocs.io).

-To generate low-level documentation of the codebase and the project internals, run `doxygen Doxyfile` in the root directory.
+To generate low-level documentation of the codebase, run `doxygen Doxyfile` in the root directory.

 ## Algorithm